alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-02.md

 Fonts come in a wide variety.
 Fonts give form and visual style to the ideas and message.

 A big part of choosing fonts is understanding your brand.
-While a brand includes lots of things beyond just type it will help to understand what a brand.
-Luckily I found a 3 min video and a page describing what a brand identity is:
+While a brand includes lots of things beyond just type it will help to understand that brand.
+Watch this 3 min video describing brand identity:

 https://venngage.com/blog/brand-fonts/

-Notie the type used in the examples websites above is all san serif.
-The forns are clean and easy to read.
-This gives an impression of being clean, stable, and reliable.
+Notice the type used in the examples websites above is all san serif.
+The letter forms are clean and easy to read.
+This gives an impression of being stable, and reliable.
 Good qualities to express to your customers.

+Would you use <span style="font-family: fantasy">GitHub</span>?

 ### Serif vs San Serif